Apurba-kumar/Ecommerce/README.md

 ## Installation Steps

-1. First download the zip file the unzip it.
+1. First clone project or download the zip file the unzip it.
 2. Then open a cmd in the project directory.
 3. Run this command in the cmd 'composer update'.
 4. Create a database called 'ecommerceDB' using xampp.